Mercury in Batteries

 Mercuric Oxide Batteries

 Mercuric oxide batteries still are produced for military and medical equipment that need a stable current and long life.
 Federal law requires the manufacturer to have a system for collecting the used batteries and ensuring that the mercury is not released into the environment.
-Users must use the collection system established by the manufacturer.
+Battery users must follow the collection procedures established by the manufacturer.